• Skip to primary navigation

 But if you know how to tame the toughness, you are rewarded with an intensely strong beef flavor that is both tender and delicious.

-Traditional braising methods yield well-done meat that is dark and gray, but tender.
-When we cook using sous vide we can achieve the same amount of tenderness and still retain a beautiful pink interior color to the beef.
+Traditional braising methods yield well-done meat that is dark and gray but tender.
+When we cook using sous vide, we can achieve the same amount of tenderness and retain a beautiful pink interior color to the beef.

 Beef Short Ribs Pink in Color after 75 Hours of Cooking